HiPerCoRe/KTT/documentation/ktt_api.md

 * `void setAutomaticArgumentUpdate(const bool flag)`:
 Enables or disables automatic vector argument updates for iterative kernel launches based on provided flag.
-When this option is disabled, kernel arguments must be updated manually, if desired (by using result arguments returned by `runKernel()` methods inside `updateArgument...()` methods).
+When this functionality is enabled, write-only and read-write arguments will be automatically updated each time `runKernel()` method finishes, using results computed by kernel.
+Automatic argument updates are disabled by default.
+Automatic argument updates work only if argument synchronization for corresponding argument type is enabled.
 This method only affects run of `launchComputation()` method under current configuration.

 * `void setArgumentSynchronization(const bool flag, const ArgumentMemoryType& argumentMemoryType)`:
 Enables or disables automatic vector argument synchronization between CPU buffers and compute API device buffers for specified type of kernel arguments.
-Disabling synchronization will improve performance and accuracy of timer in case the buffers are iteratively updated inside kernel only.
+Disabling synchronization will improve performance in case the buffers are iteratively updated inside kernel only.
 Otherwise, synchronization should be enabled.
 Be default, synchronization is enabled for read-write and write-only arguments and disabled for read-only arguments.
 This method only affects run of `launchComputation()` method under current configuration.